 The Forest Health Research Program (hereafter "Research Program") was established as part of CAL FIRE's plan for implementing the California Forest Carbon Plan.
 It is one of several CAL FIRE programs funded through the California Climate Investments (CCI) program, Greenhouse Gas Reduction Fund.
-The intent of the Research Program is to identify outstanding questions, prioritize needs, and fund sound scientific studies that support forest landowners, resource agencies, and fire management organizations in California, and to further the goals of the California Forest Carbon Plan, CCI, and AB 32 Global Warming Solutions Act.
+The mission of the Research Program is 1) to identify and prioritize research topics in forest health and fire science critical to the State of California, 2) to fund sound scientific studies that support forest landowners, resource agencies, and fire management organizations within the state, 3) to ensure scientific information generated from the program is made available to support decision making and policy, and 4) to further the goals of the California Forest Carbon Plan, the California Natural and Working Lands Implementation Plan, CCI, and AB 32 Global Warming Solutions Act.

-The Research Program operates in conjunction with the Forest Health Program, but draws from a separate source of funds.
-The program, processes and requirements described herein apply only to "stand-alone research" projects, where research-related activities are the only activities proposed.
-Research activities that are proposed as a component of larger Forest Health Program projects (referred to as "component research") are not addressed in this appendix, but will instead be evaluated according to the main Forest Health Program procedures and criteria described on pages 6-10 above, and considered collectively with all other management activities proposed for that project.
+The Research Program operates in conjunction with the Forest Health Program but draws from a separate source of funds.
+The program, procedures and requirements described herein apply only to "stand-alone" research projects, where research-related activities are the only activities proposed.
+Research activities are no longer eligible as a component of larger Forest Health projects.